axoflow/axosyslog-core-docs/content/filterx/reuse-filterx-block.md

 ---
-title: Reuse filterx blocks
+title: Reuse FilterX blocks
 weight: 3000
 ---
 <!-- This file is under the copyright of Axoflow, and licensed under Apache License 2.0, except for using the Axoflow and AxoSyslog trademarks. -->

-To use a filterx block in multiple log paths, you have to define it as a separate block:
+To use a FilterX block in multiple log paths, you have to define it as a separate block:

 ```shell
 block filterx <identifier>() {